Why the AzCDL Foundation?

 After a court decision in 1990 that ruled that “concealed” carry was not protected under the state constitution, Arizona passed a concealed weapons (CCW) law in 1994.
 This new law required 16 hours of training, along with testing, fingerprinting and a background check for a 4 year “permit” to allow your clothing to cover your firearm.

 When AzCDL formed in 2005 only about 70,000 CCW permits had been issued

-Because of several other legislative reforms AzCDL initiated or supported there are fewer restrictions on where and when you may carry a firearm.
-And, thanks to AzCDL’s success at the Legislature, Arizona has earned the reputation for being the friendliest state for gun owners.
+Because of several other legislative reforms the AzCDL initiated or supported there are fewer restrictions on where and when you may carry a firearm.
+Thanks to the AzCDL’s success at the Legislature, Arizona has earned the reputation for being the friendliest state for gun owners.